10 Ways you can drive more traffic to your estate agent website

 Keywords are vital for people to find your estate agent website posts in their search.
 You want to ensure that keywords are relevant and accurate so that if a user finds your site it correctly answers their query.
 You’ll need to choose keyword phrases that are popular but not too popular.
 Optimising your website for one keyword phrase isn’t recommended, but optimising individual pages for relevant search phrases are good.
 Find out more about choosing keywords here.

 Placing keywords is just as important as choosing good ones.
-Include your long tail keyword phrase in the first paragraph of a post, include it a few times in content, but don’t go overboard.
+Include your long tail keyword phrase in the first paragraph of a post, include it a few times in the content, but don’t go overboard.
 You definitely should try and get your keyword in your page URL too.

 2. Optimise your meta tags